IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Installation
 ~~~~~~~~~~~~

 Geoconnect works as a middle layer, allowing geospatial data files in Dataverse to be visualized with Harvard WorldMap.
-To setup a Geoconnect development environment, you can follow the steps outlined in the `set up file <https://github.com/IQSS/geoconnect/blob/master/local_setup.md>`_.
-You will need Python and a few other prerequisites, but it is a quick set up.
+To set up a Geoconnect development environment, you can follow the steps outlined in the `set up file <https://github.com/IQSS/geoconnect/blob/master/local_setup.md>`_ guide.
+You will need Python and a few other prerequisites, but it is a quick setup.

 Shapefile
 ~~~~~~~~~

 A shapefile is a set of files, often uploaded/transferred in ``.zip`` format.
 This set may contain up to fifteen files.
 A minimum of three specific files (``.shp``, ``.shx``, ``.dbf``) are needed to be a valid shapefile and a fourth file (``.prj``) is required for WorldMap -- or any type of meaningful visualization.

-For ingest and connecting to WorldMap four files are the minimum required:
+For ingest and connecting to WorldMap, four files are the minimum required:

 - ``.shp`` - shape format; the feature geometry itself
 - ``.shx`` - shape index format; a positional index of the feature geometry to allow seeking forwards and backwards quickly